How to Tell if Your Security Camera Has Been Compromised

 Are Security Cameras Really Vulnerable to Hacking?

 Yes — security camera hacks are more common than you might think.
-From hacked IP cams to exposed hacked CCTV cameras, vulnerabilities exist in both consumer-grade and enterprise systems.
+From hacked IP cams to exposed hacked CCTV cameras live, vulnerabilities exist in both consumer-grade and enterprise systems.
 Most attacks stem from weak passwords, unsecured networks, and outdated firmware.
 Even cloud-connected cameras are at risk, especially if users fail to secure login credentials or enable two-factor authentication.

 To protect your system, always use strong passwords, apply security updates promptly, and restrict access to only essential users.